SEO For Roofers

 Off-Page SEO Tips

-Backlinks are a link from another website that points back to your website.
-If you have backlinks on a trusted website, search engines see your website as trustworthy too.
-You can get links back to your website from local trade directories, like MyJobQuote or trade associations such as the National Federation of Roofing Contractors (NFRC).
-Guest posting is also a great way to get a backlink to your website.
+You can get backlinks from local trade directories like MyJobQuote, or trade associations such as the National Federation of Roofing Contractors (NFRC).
+Guest posting is also a useful way to earn a backlink to your website.

-A guest post is a blog you write for someone else’s blog.
-For example, a blog about building your home might be interested in a blog about installing a roof, and your company name can be included with the author’s name.
-Alternatively, you could provide a quote for the person writing the blog, who would then mention the name of your company.
+A guest post is a piece of content you write for someone else's blog.
+For example, a home improvement blog might be interested in a post about installing a new roof, and your company name can be included with the author credit.
+Alternatively, you could provide a quote for the person writing the blog, who would then mention your business.

 Encouraging Customer Feedback

-Ask satisfied customers to leave reviews on your Google business page.
-People will often read reviews before they contact a contractor for a quote.
-If the reviews are positive, then potential customers will be more inclined to consider your business as trustworthy.
+Ask satisfied customers to leave reviews on your Google Business Profile.
+People often read reviews before contacting a contractor for a quote, and positive reviews make your business appear more trustworthy to new customers.

 Always reply to each review, and if you happen to receive a comment from a person who isn’t happy, be polite and try to address the problem.
 This will show potential customers that you care about the standard of work you produce and your reputation.